Gifting a console? What you should know before wrapping it up

 - PlayStation 4, PlayStation 5

-If you’re gifting a PlayStation 5 or Xbox Series X|S, you don’t even need to create a temporary log-in.
-Instead, the console will ask you to update the firmware before it asks for you to sign in.
+Instead, the console will ask you to update the firmware before it asks you to sign in.
+But you will need one to update a Nintendo Switch.

 You might not feel comfortable asking, or if this is their first console from that manufacturer, it’s better to leave this unclaimed so they can install them once they decide on a username.